harplife/zettelkasten/chemistry/alchemy/The_Holocene_Alchemist.md

 Metals are usually reflective because the ions are tightly bonded and electrons are free to move around; the free electrons bounce off the photons.
 - The strength of an ionic bond is determined by the magnitude of the charges on the ions and the distance between their nuclei (ionic radius); stronger bonds have higher charges and smaller radii, leading to greater electrostatic attraction and higher lattice energy.
+- See also : Lattice Structure
+- See also : Metallic Bonding

+Metal

 Metals (compound) can become transparent